-Perhaps one of the most famous or iconic aspects of Zakk Wylde, aside from the music he makes of course, is his Bullseye Gibson Les Paul Custom.
+Perhaps one of the most famous or iconic aspects of Zakk Wylde, aside from the music he makes, of course, is his Bullseye Gibson Les Paul Custom.
 The Grail, as it is dubbed is a cream colored Les Paul with the black bullseye graphic, stocked with EMG active pickups.
-Originally Zakk set out to differentiate himself from Randy Rhoads who also played a cream colored Gibson Les Paul.
+Originally Zakk set out to differentiate himself from Randy Rhoads who also played a cream-colored Gibson Les Paul.
 The origin of that bullseye is actually a funny story.
-The bullseye paint job was originally supposed to look like the spiral from the classic Hitchock film Vertigo.
+The bullseye paint job was originally supposed to look like the spiral from the classic Hitchcock film Vertigo.
 But when it came back from the shop, it looked like the famous guitar you see today.
-But in the end he liked the result and decided to keep it.
+But in the end, he liked the result and decided to keep it.

 Wylde Audio is Zakk Wylde’s own guitar company that produces awesome and unique guitars that are distributed through Schecter.
 This was the next logical step for Zakk.
 He has played with his idols, he has signature models from both Gibson and Epiphone. it just made sense to start his own guitar line.
 These guitars are the embodiment of stability and consistency, with a scorching sound and bold sense of bravado that you’ve come to expect from Wylde’s own style of playing.
 The visuals are striking – his distinct Bullseye and Buzzsaw design elements are just a few of the larger-than-life complements you’ll see paired with the solid mahogany bodies and vivid tops.
 Armed with EMG pickups and anchored with rock-solid hardware, Wylde Audio guitars are ready and waiting to make a statement with you on stage!

 Click Here to check out Bjorn Gelotte of In Flames

 Check out our article on G3 by clicking Here